eeg1025g71120/InfluenzaProjectRepo/Final_Project_Workbook.md

              cat H1N1_HA.fasta H2N2_HA.fasta H3N2_HA.fasta H5N1_HA.fasta > Human_Influenza_Viruses.fasta

-  A BLAST database is then made
+  A BLAST database is then made:

-       makeblastdb -in Human_Influenza_Viruses.fasta -out influenza -dbtype prot
-  - in is signiling the file input.
+       makeblastdb -in Human_Influenza_Viruses.fasta -out influenza -dbtype prot "- in" is signiling the file input.
 This should be the output of your previous cat command.
-  -out is signaling the output file.
-This is what you want your database is referencing prot - is signaling that the data being used in this acessment is protein coded data
+  "-out" is signaling the output file.
+This is what you want your database is referencing "prot" is signaling that the data being used in this acessment is protein coded data

   A BLAST analysis can then occur using the H17N10 as our query, or our file of interest: